Chyogeesh/edu_startup1/README.md

 Serving the Model: Use Flask or FastAPI to create an API that serves the trained model.
 This API can be consumed by your app to provide real-time predictions.

 Integration: In your React Native app, use the axios library to make HTTP requests to your machine learning model API.
 For example:
+This outline provides a basic structure for developing a frontend educational app using React Native, as well as a framework for integrating machine learning capabilities.
+By following these steps, you can create an engaging and functional educational experience for students in rural areas.